-Early in the school year, Central Catholic sponsors a Lottery Ticket Fund-Raiser to support club activities.
+Early in the school year, Central Catholic sponsors a Lottery Ticket Fundraiser to support club activities.
 To receive funds, authorized activities must submit an annual financial report to the Business Office and allow Central Catholic students and faculty free admission to regular season home events.
 The funding amount is determined by the number of students in the organization who met their sales quota.
+This is executed by the Assistant Principal of Student Affairs.